AliHassan-019/Autonomous-Coupling/README.md

 python3 src/stewart_control/test/test_imu_home_reference.py
 ```

-Use this to estimate `imu.reference_orientation_deg` while the platform is held at the desired home pose.
+Use this with the platform in home pose to estimate
+`imu.reference_orientation_deg`.

 ### Camera Intrinsic Calibration